Bop2000/DAS-AI/README.md

 ## DAS-AI optimization

+The demo notebook with code execution history can be found in folder `notebook`.
 Here's a detailed example of how to use DAS-AI, before you execute the following code, `please download the Excel file in "data" folder`:

 ```python